 He is a leading Corporate Commercial lawyer with over thirty years of post-admission experience and a former lecturer of law at both the University of Nairobi and Kenya School of Law.

 He advises both local and international clients on transactions of varied complexity and has gained wide experience in handling sophisticated transactions locally, regionally and internationally.

 His client base spans literally across the Globe.
 He is the trusted legal advisor for Ivy League US Universities and their local operations in Kenya.

-William has distinguished himself as a leading practitioner in the NGO / not-for-profit sector in which he has built an enviable portfolio of both local and international clients including Ivy league US universities conducting various programs in Kenya.
+In addition to his commercial law background, William has distinguished himself as a leading practitioner in the non-governmental/not-for-profit sector in which he has built an enviable portfolio of local and international clients, including some of the most prestigious Foundations and charities in the world.

 Experience has included advising on: